BorisDelange/linkr_shinyproxy/README.md

 ## Contributions

-LinkR **needs you** to evolve!
+LinkR **needs help** to evolve!
 You can contribute by creating plugins, or by helping to improve the application’s code.

 ## Report a bug